offensive-hub/black-widow/lessons/sql_injection.md

 ```

 There are many complex queries that you can launch on a relational
-database, but for now, we don't need know everything about
+database, but for now, we don't need to know everything about those.
-SQL queries.